Stachys (Lamb's Ear) Growth and Care Guide

 Introduction to Stachys

-Stachys, commonly known as Lamb's Ear, is a hardy perennial admired for its velvety silver foliage and soft, woolly leaves that resemble a lamb’s ears.
-This unique texture makes it a favorite choice for sensory gardens, rock gardens, and borders, where it adds both visual interest and a tactile element.
-Its low-maintenance nature and ability to tolerate poor soils and drought make it a reliable option for gardeners seeking resilient yet attractive plants.
+Commonly known as Lamb’s Ear, is a hardy perennial admired for its velvety silver foliage and soft, woolly leaves that truly do resemble a lamb’s ears.
+The botanical name is Stachys byzantina, and once you grow it, you understand why it has remained a Southern garden staple for generations.
+That plush texture immediately sets it apart from traditional green foliage, giving it both visual contrast and a hands-on, tactile quality that few perennials offer.
+It shines in sensory gardens, rock gardens, and along borders where its low-growing habit forms a soft, luminous edge.
+Its low-maintenance nature and ability to tolerate poor soils and drought make it a reliable option for gardeners who want resilience without sacrificing beauty.

 I first added Lamb's Ear to my garden as a border plant, and its silvery hue immediately brightened the space.
 Not only is it a conversation starter, but its ability to thrive with minimal care has made it a staple in my landscape designs ever since.
 The soft, velvety texture of the leaves invites touch, making it especially popular with children and garden visitors.
 Even during dry spells, Lamb’s Ear holds its shape and color beautifully, adding a soothing contrast to green foliage and vibrant blooms around it.